INSIDE: Roam the Gnome’s Guide to the Best Travel Luggage for Family Travel.

-Two-wheels vs. Four-wheel suitcases?
+THE VERDICT: Two-wheels vs. Four-wheel suitcases?

-Four wheel suitcases rule the world.
-I’d never buy a two wheeler suitcase when travelling with kids again.
-It’s just another thing to battle.
+I’d NEVER buy a two wheeler suitcase when travelling with kids again.

 What size of luggage should I buy?

-The most important thing to remember is that you have to carry your suitcase around with you, unless you have tonnes of cash and your own personal driver.
+The most important thing to remember is that you have to carry your suitcase around with you, unless you have tonnes of cash, and your own personal driver.

 What are the best suitcase sizes?

 My mum is a master over-packer, and when we travelled to Japan together, she took a two-wheeled soft suitcase and stuffed it with every item known to man, and brought along a soft nylon bag to put on top for good measure.
-Guess who ended up wheeling that thing?

 The best suitcase size really depends on the type of trip you want to take.